Addressing Bullying, Harassment and Discrimination Policy and Procedures

 Unreasonable behaviour means actions that a reasonable person in the same circumstances would see as unreasonable.
 It includes victimising, humiliating or threatening a person.

-Victimisation occurs if someone suffers detrimental treatment because they have made, or propose to make, in good faith, an allegation of harassment, or appear as a support, or a witness, or provide information about such an allegation.
+Victimisation occurs if someone suffers detrimental treatment because they have made, or propose to make, in good faith, an allegation of bullying, harassment or discrimination, or appear as a support, or a witness, or provide information about such an allegation.

 Key relevant documents